 Good morning, Friends!
 Merry Christmas!

-After Jesus was born in Bethlehem in Judea, during the time of King Herod, Magi[e] from the east came to Jerusalem and asked, “Where is the one who has been born king of the Jews?
+When Jesus was born in Bethlehem in Judea, during the time of King Herod, wise people from the east came to Jerusalem and asked, “Where is the one who has been born king of the Jews?
 We saw his star when it rose and have come to worship him.”

 “‘But you, Bethlehem, in the land of Judah,